Sunday 27 October 2024

 Into the Vortex

 There is currently a new Doctor Who Magazine special out, fresh onto the shelves, and I'm pleased to say that I was asked to contribute to it.
 It's a particularly nice one to be a part of, as it's a bit of a mammoth effort - the first complete episode guide to the show which DWM has done for a very long time.
-The idea is that with almost the entire show now available on the BBC iPlayer for anyone to watch pretty much any of, this will help highlights connections and theme between stories.
+The idea is that with almost the entire show now available on the BBC iPlayer for anyone to watch pretty much any of, this will help highlight connections and themes between stories.

 But with a few of them it was quite some time since I'd last gone back and re-watched them, so it was fun to do that.
 There were one or two things I spotted which I don't think I'd noticed before, so it was nice to be able to include some of those observations.
 I also enjoyed looking back through some of the contemporary reviews of and pieces about the episodes for the 'What They Said' sections of the pieces - nice to get a snippet of Bonnie Greer's Newsnight Review verdict in there!
 Which I'm sure many will remember from the time.